passkeydeveloper/passkeys.dev/content/en/docs/reference/terms.md

 ## Device Public Key (DPK)

-A Device Public Key (DPK) is a device-bound key that can be requested by a [Relying Party (RP)](#relying-party-rp) for higher assurance scenarios where device contintuity signals are desired.
+A Device Public Key (DPK) is a device-bound key that can be requested by a [Relying Party (RP)](#relying-party-rp) for higher assurance scenarios where device continuity signals are desired.
 If supported by the authenticator, a signature from both the passkey and DPK are returned.

 > Example: Say that a sign-in request appears at a website along with some geolocation signal that has not been seen for this user account before, and is outside of the typical usage hours observed for the account.
 The risk may be deemed high enough not to allow the request, even with an assertion by a passkey on its own.
 But if a signature by a device-bound key that is well established for this user can also be presented, then that may tip the balance.